 Can we keep getting the rush from our Monster energy drinks, please?

 Here’s the bottom line.

 If the apocalypse comes or some major disaster.
 The first 72 hours are the most critical.
 Yes, go ahead and grab your Monster and Redbulls.

 But drinking more than a couple of them will likely do nothing for you except make you more jittery and anxious than you already would be in a survival scenario.

 So drinking them in excess would be negative.

-Thin of them as alcohol.
-Some is okay.
+Think of them as alcohol.
+Some are okay.
 More than some is not okay.